yusuf-74/design-patterns/README.md

         - It promotes code reuse and extensibility.

     - Real-World Example
-        - In a geometric shapes hierarchy, you have a base class "Shape" and derived classes like "Circle" and "Rectangle".
-The LSP ensures that any code expecting a "Shape" can work seamlessly with "Circle" or "Rectangle" instances.
+        - In a geometric shapes hierarchy, you have a base class `Shape` and derived classes like `Circle` and `Rectangle`.
+The LSP ensures that any code expecting a `Shape` can work seamlessly with `Circle` or `Rectangle` instances.
-        - In a banking system, you have a base class "Account" and derived classes like "SavingsAccount" and "CheckingAccount".
-The LSP ensures that operations on an "Account" can be performed on its derived types without errors.
+        - In a banking system, you have a base class `Account` and derived classes like `SavingsAccount` and `CheckingAccount`.
+The LSP ensures that operations on an `Account` can be performed on its derived types without errors.

     - Coding Time ;)
       - Check out the code example demonstrating the Liskov Substitution Principle in action [here](./SOLID/LSP.py).